DaftPyPosh/vSphereSCG/Hackathon_Presentation.md

 ## The Idea

 Initially, there was a couple of us who wanted to participate in the Hackathon, but we didn't really have thoughts on what to do.
-After some messaging around we found others to join the team, but we still didn't have an idea.
+After some messaging around various slack communities,we found enough brainpower to warrant putting a team together, however we still did not have a solid idea.
 Markus asked if a team was looking for an Ansible project.
 Well, **we didn't have an idea and we all knew what Ansible is and a couple of us had a little experience using it.**  So we added Markus to the team and we decided to work on an Ansible based toolkit to apply the [VMware vSphere Security Configuration Guide](https://core.vmware.com/vmware-vsphere-security-configuration-guide-7) to an existing ESXi deployment.

 ## Goals